 To do this, you need external processing.
 Subversion ships with a tool called svnversion, which was designed for just this purpose.
 It crawls your working copy and generates as output the revision(s) it finds.
 You can use this program, plus some additional tooling, to embed that revision information into your files.
-For more information on svnversion, see the section called "svnversion-Subversion Working Copy Version Info".
+For more information on svnversion, see the section called "svnversion-Subversion Working Copy Version Info" in Chapter 9, Subversion Complete Reference.